gmtsciencedev/scitq/docs/install.md

 Last, this `[scitq:vars]` section is also where NFS parameters can be set if you plan to use NFS, see [using NFS](specific.md#using-nfs) for details.
 If that is so, you will also need to add your NFS server to the managers group, creating a subsection `[managers]` with the shortname of your server.

-Next it is likely you will need a `[workers:vars]` section:

-- If you are using s3, see [using S3](specific.md#aws-or-others-s3) for details, you can either set up the `s3_...` variables for all workers under a `[workers:vars]` section or be more specific and set it up only for a certain provider, like under `[ovh:vars]` section.
-- If you are using Azure storage, see [using Azure Storage](specific.md#azure-storage) for details, the same, you should put the required variable definition in either section.
-- Same for the `docker_...` variables if you use a private registry, see [docker private registry](specific.md#docker-private-image-registry-management).
+Next you may need a `[workers:vars]` for the `docker_...` variables if you use a private registry, see [docker private registry](specific.md#docker-private-image-registry-management).

+!!! note

+    Up to version `v1.2.x`, the `[workers:vars]` had also to contain some variables for S3 or Azure storage so that workers can access the cloud storage components.
+This is handle directly by `rclone` now so it is not required anymore.
+It is recommanded to remove those settings however they do not interfere with rclone, so leaving them will have no consequences (other than inducing some confusion for someone seeing those settings).

 So that a final `/etc/ansible/inventory/02-scitq` could look like this:

 ```ini